 - Conflicting statements from your employer: To qualify for benefits under your employer’s workers’ comp policy, your employer must support your claim that the injury or illness is work-related.
 If they claim it’s not, your claim could be denied.

 Contact our Monroe, NC Workers’ Compensation Attorneys Today

 At DeMayo Law Offices, we know the burden of being out of work and unable to support yourself and your family.
-If you’re not missing paychecks, you’ll have trouble paying for your medical bills and household expenses.
+If you’re missing paychecks, you’ll have trouble paying for your medical bills and household expenses.
 We’ll protect your right to the workers’ compensation benefits the insurance company owes you.

 We offer an initial free consultation and take workers’ compensation cases on contingency.
 That means you won’t have to pay us unless we resolve your case successfully.